-Not included in these internal investigations, are (5) citizen complaints that dealt with the conduct of employees during their interactions with the complainant.
-After reviewing these (5) citizen complaints, no policy or legal violations occurred; therefore, no internal investigation was conducted.
+Not included in these internal investigations, are (3) citizen complaints that dealt with the conduct of employees during their interactions with the complainant.
+After reviewing these (3) citizen complaints, no policy or legal violations occurred; therefore, no internal investigation was conducted.
 The employee's direct supervisor handled any concerns or methods to improve future interactions between the employee and citizens in these cases.
 If a policy or legal violation were discovered during the course of processing a citizen complaint, then an internal affairs investigation would ensue.
-None of the (5) citizen complaints reported in 2021 rose to the level of a policy or legal violation.
+Only (1) of the (4) total citizen complaints reported in 2022 rose to the level of a policy or legal violation which was handled through an Internal Investigation.